| Flu Strikes Point Barrow (Associated Press) Leon Vincent, Office of the Indian Affairs teacher at Point

 the periodic dosage, and to insure a plentiful use of water which was absolutely

 necessary, and to watch for bad reactions from the sulfa in individuals.
+"The Eskimos taking sulfa all began slow recovery.
+There

 had been nine deaths in two days before use of the drug.
 The pills, deeply